svenrog/Geta.Bring/README.md

 - *PriceEstimate* - returns estimated price options,
 - *ShipmentEstimate* - returns estimated delivery, price and GUI information options.

 Query requires at least two parameters - *ShipmentLeg* and *PackageSize* parameters.
+Additionaly it can have more parameters according to your needs.
+Full list of parameters:
+- *ShipmentLeg* - query parameter to describe shipment source and destination by providing postal codes and/or country codes,
+- *PackageSize* - query parameter to describe package size in grams, by dimensions or by volume,
+- *AdditionalServices* - query parameter to describe required additional services.
+List of available services: http://developer.bring.com/additionalresources/productlist.html?from=shipping#additionalServices ,
+- *Edi* - query parameter to describe if EDI is used,

 ### Tracking API